Pornography in Japan: Coercion

-In 2016, Japanese porn actress Saki Kozai told AFP, Tokyo that she was tricked into doing porn.
-She signed a deal with an agency believing she will be doing modelling.
-At the time of the first shoot, she was asked to take off clothes and have sex in front of camera.
-She was surrounded by 20 men and couldn't say 'no' and had to unwillingly do the act in front of camera.
-The agency also convinced her to cut off from the family to focus on work.
-Another woman from the porn industry said that she was tricked into porn by an agency on the pretense of becoming a singer.
+In 2016, Japanese pornographic actress Saki Kozai told AFP, Tokyo that she was tricked into appearing in pornography.
+She had signed a deal with an agency believing she would be modelling.
+At the time of the first shoot, she was asked to take off her clothes and have sex in front of the camera.
+She was surrounded by 20 men and could not say "no" and had to perform the act in front of camera unwillingly.
+The agency also convinced her to cut herself off from her family to focus on work.
+Another woman from the pornography industry said that she was tricked into working in pornography by an agency on the pretense of becoming a singer.

-In Tokyo, three people were arrested for allegedly forcing a woman to appear in more than 100 pornographic movies.
-Porn agencies use intimidation tactics when women try to refuse to do the act, by demanding huge fines, citing vaguely worded contracts, telling them they won't find a job outside of the porn industry.
-Many such women committed suicide under high pressure and coercion they face.
+In Tokyo, three people were arrested for allegedly forcing a woman to appear in more than 100 pornographic films.
+Pornography agencies use intimidating tactics when women try to refuse to perform sex acts, such as demanding huge fines, citing vaguely worded contracts, and telling them they will not find a job outside of the pornography industry.
+Many such women have committed suicide under the high pressure and coercion they face.